stimulsoft/Samples-Reports.WEB-for-ASP.NET-Angular/Integrating the Report Viewer and Report Designer into an Application in ASP.NET/README.md

-# Integrating the Report Viewer into an Application
+# Integrating the Report Viewer and Report Designer into an Application in ASP.NET

-This example illustrates how use  Angular Viewer with ASP.NET MVC.
+This example illustrates how to use Angular Viewer with ASP.NET MVC.

 ### Installation and running
 Use npm to install required modules from ClientApp directory: